 |---|---|---|

-| 0–4 | Collect | Gather notes, inbox items, reminders, open loops, and tasks written in random places. |
+| 0–4 | Collect | Gather notes, inbox items, reminders, open loops, and tasks written in random places.
+One trusted list beats five half-trusted lists. |

 | 4–8 | Clean | Delete what no longer matters.
 Move small items into one trusted list. |

-| 8–12 | Choose | Select three outcomes that would make the week successful. |
+| 8–12 | Choose | Select three outcomes that would make the week successful, so you learn what truly moves the week forward instead of copying old tasks. |

 | 12–17 | Schedule | Put the important work into real time blocks. |

-| 17–20 | Prepare | Choose Monday’s first task and remove the obvious friction. |
+| 17–20 | Prepare | Choose Monday’s first task and remove the obvious friction, such as a missing file, vague next action, or unclear starting point. |

 The checklist